8ta4/accent/DONTREADME.md

 > Why is `Escape` used to clear any inputs that haven't been evaluated yet?

 `Escape` is a pretty standard choice for canceling stuff.

+### Playback

+> Will I listen to my speech or the reference speech more often?

+You'll probably listen to the reference speech more often.
+The idea is to mimic the reference speech, so you'll be listening to it frequently to get the pronunciation right.
+You'd only play back your own speech to check for mistakes.
+Since the reference speech is used more often, it's assigned to the f key, which is easily pressed by the stronger index finger.
+The user's speech is less frequently used, so it's assigned to the d key, which is pressed by a slightly weaker finger.